emu-russia/breaks/BreakingNESWiki_DeepL/PPU/mux.md

 ![ppu_mux](/BreakingNESWiki/imgstore/ppu_mux.jpg)

 As you can see, the circuit looks very confusing at first glance.
-This is because the multipliers (as circuit elements) are very difficult to recognize from the NMOS transistors.
+This is because the multiplexers (as circuit elements) are very difficult to recognize from the NMOS transistors.

 ## Logisim Circuit